What’s better: quality or quantity?

 “Quality” is hard to define.
 To me, quality means well crafted.
 Unique.
 Detail-oriented.
 Something you can’t get anywhere else.

-How do you arrive to this point as a creator, though?
+How do you arrive at this point as a creator, though?

 When you just get started and don’t know how to form a sentence correctly?
 Or edit a video?
 Or adjust the exposure on your camera?